WalkerRout/wasi-life/README.md

 # wasi-life
-Game of Life compiled to for wasm32-wasi target and run on Docker w/ WasmEdge
+Game of Life compiled for wasm32-wasi target and run on Docker w/ WasmEdge

 Stupidly small docker images